 The light comes on and remains on for 6 to 8 seconds as a bulb check when the ignition switch is first turned ON.
-If the light does not come on during starting, stays on, or comes on iving hour the gutter checked by an authorized while driving, have the system checked by an authorized dealer.
+If the light does not come on during starting, stays on, or comes on 1 while driving, have the system checked by an authorized

-8. Turn Signal Indicators
+8. Turn Signal Indicator Light